OpenChemistry/oremda/README.md

 # Open Reproducible Electron Microscopy Data Analysis (OREMDA)

 The OREMDA project is developing an open source platform for the analysis and visualization of electron microcopy data sets.
-We are leveraging container technologies to encapsulate processing into scalabilty, reproducible pipelines.
+We are leveraging container technologies to encapsulate processing into scalable, reproducible pipelines.

 The OREMDA project is funded by DOE Office of Science contract DE-SC0021601.